cobi-bike/DevKit/README.md

 ### Step 3: Testing

 COBI modules (a fancy name for web apps with COBI.js) can be viewed by modern web browsers.
 However, in order to receive data via COBI.js we need an input data source – currently there are two options:
-1. In a browser: Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
+1. Test in the browser: Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
 To simulate riding & fitness data you can play back one of our sample cobitrack or GPX files.
-2. On a bike/eBike: Enter the URL to your COBI module in our iOS app and take a testride on your bike.
+2. Test on the bike/eBike: Enter the URL to your COBI module in our iOS app and take a testride on your bike.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) on your bike (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike)).

 ## Everything else to know about the COBI DevKit